microsoft/DeepSpeed/blogs/ulysses-offload/README.md

 and well-documented (see tutorial).

-Our pipeline design and memory optimization techniques are straightforward to implement, making FPDT accessible to researchers and practitioners aiming to train long-context LLMs efficiently.
-We provide detailed [technical report](https://arxiv.org/abs/2408.16978), documentation and examples to guide users through the setup process, ensuring a smooth transition to using FPDT.
-Additionally, FPDT, in the tradition of DeepSpeed provides user-friendly API which abstracts the complexities of mixed precision training and memory optimization, allowing users to focus on their research and development tasks.
+Our pipeline design and memory optimization techniques are straightforward to implement, making Ulysses-Offload accessible to researchers and practitioners aiming to train long-context LLMs efficiently.
+We provide detailed [technical report](https://arxiv.org/abs/2408.16978), documentation and examples to guide users through the setup process, ensuring a smooth transition to using Ulysses-Offload.
+Additionally, Ulysses-Offload, in the tradition of DeepSpeed provides user-friendly API which abstracts the complexities of mixed precision training and memory optimization, allowing users to focus on their research and development tasks.

 ## General Availability of DeepSpeed Ulysses-Offload

-We are excited to release FPDT (aka Ulysses-Offload).
-FPDT has been fully integrated with Megatron-DeepSpeed and accessible through both DeepSpeed and Megatron-DeepSpeed GitHub repos.
+We are excited to release Ulysses-Offload.
+Ulysses-Offload has been fully integrated with Megatron-DeepSpeed and accessible through both DeepSpeed and Megatron-DeepSpeed GitHub repos.
 Click here for detailed [tutorial](https://www.deepspeed.ai/tutorials/fpdt/) on usage.